-We have seen how to represent text tokens and train their representations in Section 14.
+We have seen how to represent tokens in text sequences and train their representations in Section 15.
 Such pretrained text representations can be fed to various models for different downstream natural language processing tasks.

 In fact, earlier chapters have already discussed some natural language processing applications without pretraining, just for explaining deep learning architectures.
 For instance, in Section 9, we have relied on RNNs to design language models to generate novella-like text.
 In Section 10 and Section 11, we have also designed models based on RNNs and attention mechanisms for machine translation.

 However, this book does not intend to cover all such applications in a comprehensive manner.
 Instead, our focus is on how to apply (deep) representation learning of languages to addressing natural language processing problems.
 Given pretrained text representations, this chapter will explore two popular and representative downstream natural language processing tasks: sentiment analysis and natural language inference, which analyze single text and relationships of text pairs, respectively.

 As depicted in Fig. 16.1, this chapter focuses on describing the basic ideas of designing natural language processing models using different types of deep learning architectures, such as MLPs, CNNs, RNNs, and attention.
 Though it is possible to combine any pretrained text representations with any architecture for either application in Fig. 16.1, we select a few representative combinations.
 Specifically, we will explore popular architectures based on RNNs and CNNs for sentiment analysis.
 For natural language inference, we choose attention and MLPs to demonstrate how to analyze text pairs.
 In the end, we introduce how to fine-tune a pretrained BERT model for a wide range of natural language processing applications, such as on a sequence level (single text classification and text pair classification) and a token level (text tagging and question answering).
 As a concrete empirical case, we will fine-tune BERT for natural language inference.